-The set mahogany neck was arrow straight, and fit perfectly in the pocket.
-Once the glue had set everything held firm as expected, leaving us with a great foundation to finish the project.
-Like the neck, the body was also mahogany, but it was topped with a lovely flamed maple veneer that was really eye catching after it had been finished.
+The set mahogany neck was arrow straight and fit perfectly in the pocket.
+Once the glue had set, everything held firm as expected, leaving us with a great foundation to finish the project.
+Like the neck, the body was also mahogany, and topped with a lovely flamed maple veneer that was really eye-catching after it had been finished.

 It was extremely comfortable to play, even for a large guitar.
 The neck was slim and forgiving, and the pre-prepped fretwork was all very well done, with no need for intervention during the build.